Osgood Schlatters Disease – More than just growing pains in the adolescent knee

 Understanding the “side strain” in cricket fast bowlers: Your guide to rehabilitation

-What is a side strain?
+What is a Side Strain?

 Diagnosis

-Management
+Management and Rehabilitation

 In summary, fast bowling is tough work so your body has to be strong and resilient.
 Good structured strength training helps!
 If you do suffer a side strain, patience, adherence to rehabilitation protocols, and close monitoring are essential for a successful recovery from a side strain.